kulu80/CarND_Behavioral_Cloning_P3/README.md

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

+Before I decided to settle for the final model I have tried two model architucture to extract feature.
+The first one is the LeNet which consitst of normalization layer, 2 convolution layers, 2 fully connected layers and the second one is the NVIDIA end to end model which consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers.

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)